 The Early Years

 As singers, we spend most of our time concerned with studying technique, analysing the production of sound, scrutinising vocal health, and honing performance skills.
-There was a time when I can look back and honestly say that I had never considered the function of the thyroid in the body…. or, as I have come to learn, the fact that the body is driven by that amazing engine, the thyroid.
-I was a very active, healthy young woman… when I wasn’t singing or travelling, I enjoyed nothing more than spending long solitary days riding my horse through the Australian bush.
-I never felt tired, and could burn the candle at both ends, living life to the very rim.
+There was a time when I can look back and honestly say that I had never considered the function of the thyroid in the body…. or, as I have come to learn, the fact that the body is driven by that amazing engine.
+I was a very active, healthy young woman… when I wasn’t singing or travelling, I enjoyed long solitary days riding my horse through the Australian bush.
+I was a party girl – I never felt tired, and could burn the candle at both ends, living life to the very rim.

 “At the end of the song, the Piper will be paid”.
-I will never discover whether my auto-immune disorder and thyroid problems developed because of genetics, or because of Anorexia Nervosa.
-Doctors have indicated that it may have been involved, a path to self destruction, and certainly Auto-Immune disease is a condition whereby the body attack its own cells.
-Hashimotos Thyroiditis is an auto-immune disorder which causes the immune system to misfire and attacks the cells of the thyroid.
+Did my auto-immune disorder and thyroid problems developed because of genetics, or because of Anorexia Nervosa?
+Most Doctors are of the opinion that it may have been a major player.
+Auto-Immune disease is a condition whereby the body attack its own cells – Hashimotos Thyroiditis is an auto-immune disorder which causes the immune system to misfire and attack the cells of the thyroid.
 I became “hypothyroid”.
 Over a period of a few years, my thyroid flagged to a very low functionality – and this led to debilitating fatigue, mood swings, joint pain, insomnia, inflammation, fluid retention, weight gain, general anxiety, overwhelming panic attacks, and depression.
 I was so tired that I could have slept all day, and yet I could not sleep at all.
 I gained weight rapidly, became sluggish and moody, and although I struggled to continue on as before, it was almost impossible to drag myself through a day.
 When I did sleep, I would wake unable to breathe.
 I later learnt that a goitre had developed in my throat where the thyroid, under attack from my immune system, was working hard to pump out enough hormones to keep me alive.
 My thyroid was becoming a heavy weight champion, and I had become an unwitting host to a dangerous tenant.

 I have never had Asthma, but for some years, the thyroid condition was misdiagnosed as asthma due to my difficulty breathing at night.
-A young Locum from England, experienced in Thyroid problems, noticed the swelling in my throat, and ordered tests.
+I was treated with Ventolin.
+By chance, when my Doctor was on holidays, his replacement (a young Locum from England who had seen a lot of thyroid disorders in his locale) noticed the swelling in my throat, and ordered tests.
 It was confirmed, by ultrasound scan and blood tests, that I was suffering from Hashimotos Thyroiditis.
 Hashimotos is treated by replacing the decreased amount of natural thyroid hormone with a synthetic version.
 The thyroid decreases in size, and the body is, to some degree, stabilised.
 I say “to some degree” because thyroid hormones fluctuate constantly under instruction from the pituitary gland in the brain.
-Taking a regular daily dose of a specific amount isn’t quite the same as a naturally regulated dispensation of the hormone in my opinion, but it keeps us alive and firing.
+Taking a regular daily dose of a specific amount isn’t quite the same as a naturally regulated dispensation of the hormone, but it keeps us alive and firing.
 Although the goitre disappeared, and I didn’t feel quite so fatigued, many of the symptoms remained.